dossantosh/SpringFirstProject/README.md

 ### 👥 User & Security
 - Secure user registration and login with CAPTCHA and email token confirmation
-- Role-based access control (RBAC) with modules and submodules
+- Role-based access control (RBAC) using Aspects and Sessions
 - Custom permission annotations for fine-grained access control
 - Session management using Spring Session JDBC
+- All endpoints secured with method-level annotations (`@RequiereModule`)
+- Submodule custom annotations to use with thymeleaf

 ### 🌐 Web & API
 - Thymeleaf-based dynamic HTML views